-HOW COULD GENE EDITING BE USED FOR PEST CONTROL?
 Gene-editing tools have not been used to date in the conservation of wildlife, but their use in the control of non-native invasive organisms is being explored in the laboratory with the creation of sterile insects, and the use of 'gene drives'.

 In 2015, researchers demonstrated how CRISPR could be used to develop gene drives, where edited genes 'drive' themselves and nearby genes through populations of organisms over many generations.
 In normal sexual reproduction, offspring inherit two versions of every gene, one from each parent.
-Each parent carries two versions of the gene as well, so chance (50:50) normally governs which particular variant of the gene that will be passed on.
-Gene drives ensure that the genetic changes will almost always be passed on, allowing that variant to spread rapidly through a population.
-So far, gene drives are being developed in yeast, the fruit fly, mice, and two mosquito species, and could be used to drive a naturally occurring, or introduced, gene for sterility through a population.
-SCENARIO ONE INVASIVE WASPS IN NEW ZEALAND SPECIES Vespula wasps
+Each parent carries two versions of the gene as well, so chance (50:50) normally governs which particular variant of the gene is passed on.
+Gene drives ensure that the genetic changes will almost always be passed on, allowing that variant to spread more rapidly through a population.

+So far, gene drives are being developed in yeast, the fruit fly, and two mosquito species, and could be used to drive a naturally occurring, or introduced, gene for sterility through a population.